-Capital adequacy is a term that has emerged in the wake of the repercussions of the 2008 global financial crisis in 2008, which called for the Basel Committee’s members to hold several rounds of meetings until they adopted a set of recommendations in November 2010, which the members of the Basel Committee should observe to address the crisis repercussions and ensure that it will not recur.
-Capital adequacy indicates the ability of financial institutions (banks and investment companies) to provide liquidity to meet short-term liabilities and create capital capable of withstanding the investment risks, so that in the event that these risks materialize, such financial institutions are not exposed to bankruptcy or collapse, which would enhance the stability and efficiency of financial systems worldwide.
+Capital adequacy, a term that has emerged upon the repercussions of the 2008 global financial crisis which called for the Basel Committee’s members to hold several rounds of meetings until they adopted a set of recommendations in November 2010.
+The members should observe to address the crisis repercussions ensuring that it reoccur.
+Capital adequacy indicates the ability of financial institutions (banks and investment companies) to provide liquidity to meet short-term liabilities & create capital capable of withstanding the investment risks shall these risks materialize, such financial institutions are not exposed to bankruptcy or collapse, enhancing the stability and efficiency of financial systems worldwide.

 In the State of Kuwait, the Capital Markets Authority issued Resolution No. 170 of 2019 concerning the application of capital adequacy instructions to the licensed persons, and devoted a module in the Executive Regulations titled “Module Seventeen – Capital Adequacy Instructions for Licensed Persons”.

 FAQs about the capital adequacy reports are as follows:

 What is the scope of applicability of capital adequacy instructions?

 The capital adequacy instructions are applicable to all local CMA Licensed Persons operating in the State of Kuwait.

 (Reference: Article 2-1 of Chapter 2 – Scope of Applicability, Module Seventeen – Capital Adequacy Instructions for Licensed Persons”).

 Is it required to appoint a CMA registered auditor to provide assurance opinion regarding the application of capital adequacy instructions?